sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-13/README.md

 ```

-Access the original byte `scriptCode` of the contract called by the current transaction
+Access to the locking script of the contract called by the current transaction

 ```solidity
 static function scriptCode(SigHashPreimage txPreimage) : bytes {